 The smartphone has come a long way since the first iPhone launched in 2007.
 While Apple’s iOS is arguably the world’s first smartphone operating system, Google’s Android is by far the most popular.
-Android has evolved significantly since its inception, first being released on an HTC-made T-Mobile device back in 2008.
-Some might not know, however, that Android’s history dates back before it was available on smartphones.
-In fact, Android was first created in 2003 by Andy Rubin, who first started developing the OS for digital cameras.
+Android has evolved significantly since first being released on an HTC-made T-Mobile device in 2008.
+Android was created in 2003 by Andy Rubin, who first started developing the OS for digital cameras.
 Soon, he realized that the market for digital camera operating systems perhaps wasn’t all that big, and Android, Inc. diverted its attention toward smartphones.

 It wasn’t until 2005 that Google purchased Android, Inc., and while not much about Android was known at the time, many took it as a signal that Google would use the platform to enter the phone business.
 Eventually, Google did enter the smartphone business — but not as a hardware manufacturer.
-Instead, it marketed Android to other manufacturers, first catching the eye of HTC, who used the platform for the first Android phone, the HTC Dream, in 2008.
+Instead, it marketed Android to other manufacturers, first catching the eye of HTC, which used the platform for the first Android phone, the HTC Dream, in 2008.

 Beginning with that initial version of the operating system running on the HTC Dream, join us as we take a look at how Android has changed in the past decade.

 Android 1.0 (2008)